 - Nausea, shortness of breath, wheeze, cough

-Cues for Parents to Take Action:
+Cues for Parents to Act:

-- Discuss with your child his or her sports’ interests, and together you should select 2-3 sports of his or her choosing.
+- Discuss with your child his or her sports interests, and together you should select 2-3 sports of his or her choosing.

 - Try to vary your child’s participation by having him change his sports activity every few months.